nblmc/geoservices-docs/README.md

 Map Center.

-It's likely these guides may answer only part, or even none of your question, and that's okay, because it's an opportunity for us to talk to you!
-In addition to online guides, the Map Center offers one-on-one help, which we can do over the phone, in person, or via email.
+It's likely these guides may answer only part, or even none of your question, and that's okay, because it's an opportunity for us to get to know you!
+In addition to online guides, the Map Center offers one-on-one help, which we can do over the phone, in person, or over email.

-Here are the best ways to get in touch with us, if you are working on a particular project, hoping to find out more about our discovery tools or workshops, or just looking for some general information:
+Here are the best ways to get in touch with us, if you are looking for help with a specific project, are hoping to find out more about our discovery tools or workshops, or just looking for some general information:

 1. Fill out our [Geospatial Reference Request Form](https://www.leventhalmap.org/research/geospatial-data/ "Geospatial Reference Request Form.")